Nanolat/sotopless-octopress/source/index.markdown

 ---
 What?
 -----
+This is a problem.

+{% img /images/gamecenter.jpg %}

-SoTopless is a leaderboard server that supports 100M users per server.
+SoTopless is a leaderboard server that excludes cheating players with its own algorithm.

-It supports C++/Java/JavaScript client SDK for Android, iOS, Linux, and Windows platform.
+It supports C++/JavaScript client SDK for Android, iOS, Linux, and Windows platform.

 Following is the list of features :

+*   Check if a score was posted by a genuine player.
 *   Post a new score of a user.
 *   Get top N users with scores from a leaderboard.
 *   Get rank and score of a user from a leaderboard.